French Baby Clothing Brands: The Best Luxury & Everyday Baby Clothes

 Shopping Tips for French Baby Clothing

-• Boutiques vs. Online – Boutiques are magical for heirloom pieces, but most French baby brands ship internationally.
+• Boutiques vs. online: Boutiques are magical for special pieces (and gifting), but most French baby clothing brands ship internationally, so you can usually shop online from anywhere.

 If you’ll be in Paris with older children, check out my Packing for Paris: How to Dress Your Kids Smartly guide for layering, sizing, and style tips.